dwblair/py-gaugette/README.md

 py-gaugette
 ===========

+[This is simply a fork of guyc's [awesome library](https://github.com/guyc/py-gaugette), updated so that the wiringpi library references are changed to the wiringpi2 library.]

 A library for interfacing hardware with the Raspberry Pi.
 Supports analog gauges, capacitance switches, RGB leds and other devices.